 Have you ever asked yourself why you get sick sometimes?

 Later in life, when I had to deal with some of my health issues, I understood more profound health means.
-I know now is a scream of the body when we keep ignoring the body.
-It works similarly to an inner alarm system that points us something is wrong.
+I know now it is a scream of the body when we keep ignoring the body.
+It works similarly to an inner alarm system that points to us something is wrong.

 - What was I feeling?

 - Why was I feeling like that?

 - What needs did I have and were not answered?

 - From whom did I expect to have those needs fulfilled?